Chemical Test Refusal and Penalties

 If a suspect does submit to a blood, breath or urine test, he is then entitled to request an independent test of his choice.
 However, the officer has no obligation to inform a Tennessee motorist of this right and need only provide very limited assistance in obtaining the independent test.
 A Tennessee motorist does not have a right to speak with a DUI attorney or anyone else before deciding whether or not to submit to a chemical test.

 Certain conditions must exist before a motorist can be found to have violated the Tennessee Implied Consent law and charged with a TN chemical test refusal.
-In other words, if you refuse to take a chemical (blood, breath or urine) test, your license will not be automatically suspended.
-Of course, the opposite is also true—you may win your Tennessee DUI case, yet still lose the TN Implied Consent (TN chemical test refusal) case, resulting in loss of license and, in some instances, be required to go to jail.
+In other words, if you refuse to take a chemical (blood or breath) test, your license will not be automatically suspended.
+Of course, the opposite is also true—you may win your Tennessee DUI case, yet still lose the Tennessee Implied Consent (TN chemical test refusal) case, resulting in loss of one’s driver’s license.
 Because of the complexities involved with TN Implied Consent Violation charge, it is important to discuss your case immediately with a knowledgeable Tennessee DUI attorney.

 Tennessee Implied Consent Violation Penalties